Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: A Factor Approximation Algorithm for A LWDR

-In the above formula $x_{i,j}=1$ indicates $P_{i,j}$ is selected, and $x_{i,j}=0$ otherwise.
+In the above formula, $x_{i,j}=1$ indicates $P_{i,j}$ is selected, and $x_{i,j}=0$ otherwise.
 Inequality (\ref{eq:edl}) is to guarantee that a feasible solution of LP (\ref{eq:LP}) contains at most one edge of each $E_{d_{l}}$, i.e. at most one edge for item $d_{l}$.
-If $x_{i,j}$ is only arrowed to choose $0$ or $1$, the above formula becomes an integral programming (IP) formula for $\delta$A$\gamma$LWDR.
+If $x_{i,j}\in\{0,1\}$ $1$, the above formula becomes an integral programming (IP) formula for $\delta$A$\gamma$LWDR.